Corylus chinensis: Description

-This species grows up to 40 metres tall.
+Corylus chinensis is a deciduous tree which grows up to 20 metres tall.
 It has gray-brown, fissured bark, with mottled streaks.
 The branchlets are a purplish-brown colour, and are slender and sparsely villous.
 The leaves range from ovate to obovate-elliptic and have a doubly serrated, irregular margin.
+It flowers from April to May, and fruits ripen in September and October.

-Distribution
+Distribution and habitat

-Corylus chinensis is found on the moist slopes of forests at altitudes ranging from 1200 and 3500 metres.
-It is reported from Tibet, Xinjiang, Gansu, Guizhou, Hubei, Shaanxi, Sichuan, and Yunnan.
+Corylus chinensis is native to Henan, Hubei, Hunan, Shaanxi, Sichuan, and Yunnan provinces of south-central China.
+It grows on moist slopes of temperate and subtropical broadleaf forests from 1,200 to 3,500 metres elevation.
+It prefers sunny locations and typically grows in the forest canopy or forest edges on deep, fertile, well-drained neutral or acidic soils.